 Read next: Best backpacks for Europe

-One thing to note is that most of the cars run on diesel, so gas is expensive.
+One thing to note is that most cars run on diesel, so gas is expensive.
 Keep this in mind if you are more of a budget traveler.

 I still think it is better than using a bus because it gives you more freedom to stop by a town or two on the way.
-We have rented at Rental Cars, and we used the WiFi hotspot when we didn’t have internet abroad, which was great.
+We rented at Discover Cars, and we used the WiFi hotspot when we didn’t have internet abroad, which was great.

 The second time we did this drive, we had internet on our phones and didn’t need the hotspot.